Anthony Kumpen: Racing career

 In 1988, Kumpen started kart racing.
 He moved on to Belcar, the Belgian Racing Car Championship, in 1998, winning the GT2 championship in his first year, and the GT championship in 1999.
 He won several more Belgian GT and GTA championships over the next decade.
 In 2000, he won the overall classification at the 24 Hours of Zolder, a feat he would repeat in 2002, 2003, 2004, 2010 and 2012 for a record total of 6 victories.

 In 2000, he started competing in the FIA GT Championship for the Paul Belmondo Racing team.
 His first victory in a race in this championship followed in 2002.
 More victories followed in 2005 (2), 2006, 2008 and 2009 (2).

 He also competed in the 24 Hours of Daytona and the 24 Hours of Le Mans.

 In 2014, he competed in the NASCAR Whelen Euro Series for the PK Carsport team, driving a Holden VF Commodore.
 He won one race in the championship, and ended the season in first place, one point ahead of defending champion Ander Vilariño.

 His win gave him a license to compete in the 2015 NASCAR K&N Pro Series East, racing for Bill McAnally.
 On 7 June, as part of the Nexteer Automotive Road To Daytona program, he announced his intentions to compete in the Xfinity Series, running three races at Iowa Speedway, Phoenix International Raceway and Homestead-Miami Speedway.
 In 2016, he announced that he would run the Xfinity Series season opener at Daytona for Precision Performance Motorsports, driving the No. 46 Chevy.
 He continued his part-time slate in the Xfinity Series in 2017, adding two races at Daytona and Mid-Ohio Sports Car Course, driving the No. 46 Chevy for PPM.
 Kumpen was also in discussions with Rick Ware Racing to make his Monster Energy NASCAR Cup Series debut with the team in 2018, but it never materialised because of his doping suspension (NASCAR is a member of ACCUS, which honours FIA doping suspensions such as the one imposed by the Royal Automobile Club of Belgium).

-Kumpen is suspended for four years by the Royal Automobile Club of Belgium after he failed a drug test during the 2018 24 Hours of Zolder.
+Kumpen was suspended for four years by the Royal Automobile Club of Belgium after he failed a drug test during the 2018 24 Hours of Zolder.
+He had neglected to apply for a therapeutic use exemption concerning ADHD medication.
 During his suspension, he moved to a management role in PK Carsport and is currently working as the team manager for the Euro Series operations of the team.

+He returned to racing in late 2022, and embarked on a full-time season in the NASCAR Whelen Euro Series for the 2023 season always with their PK Carsport team.